Nedelis/sl3aio/docs/source/examples/general/accessing_the_table.rst

 Inserting records
 -----------------
-To insert a new record in the table, you can use one of the ``insert`` or ``insert_many`` methods.
+To insert a new record in the table, you can use one of the :py:meth:`.Table.insert` or :py:meth:`.Table.insert_many` methods.

 ..
 Hint::
     Almost every operation on the table, that modifies the records list in it, returns/yields the affected records.
-In sl3aio, records are represented by the ``TableRecord`` class.
+In sl3aio, records are represented by the :py:class:`.TableRecord` class.
 This is a subtype of a tuple that provides access to values not only by index, but also by column name through the ``getattr`` and ``getitem`` methods.

     So if you have a record ``TableRecord(id=1, name="Alice", email="Alice@example.com", age=20)``, you can